Mayank-gaur09/security-toolkit/TCP Port Scanner/README.md

 ## How to run the program:

 1. Clone the repo in terminal
+2.
 `git clone https://github.com/Mayank-gaur09/security-toolkit.git`

 `cd "security-toolkit/TCP Port Scanner"`

 3. Run the Script

 `python3 port-scanner.py`

-4. Enter your target IP
+5. Enter your target IP

+such as `localhost` , `scan.nmap.org` or your own IP address